-Addicted to inspiration, to their own eternal metaphysical muse, a writer feels that without it they’re nothing but an empty shell.
-They live from one rush of inspiration to another hoping it always comes back to him, in any shape or form, ethereal like a friendly ghost helping them complete their magnum opus.
-But our writer, same as most creatives, bounces between the two polarities, where on one side they have a progressive, selfless need to create and on the other side the fear of failure and self-doubt crept in.
+Addicted to inspiration, to their eternal metaphysical muse, a writer feels that without it, they’re nothing but an empty shell.
+They live from one rush of inspiration to another hoping it always comes back to them, in any shape or form, ethereal like a friendly ghost helping them complete their magnum opus.
+But our writer, like most creatives, bounces between the two polarities, where on one side they have a progressive, selfless need to create, and on the other side, the fear of failure and self-doubt crept in.
 Apart from a burst of beautiful, meaningful, divine guidance, our writer also needs motivation to see their deed until the end.

 Death or Glory and Nothing in Between